crescolincs/entrance/content/_index.md

 title: 'Invest Lincolnshire'
 socialImage: '5-shapes-with-grad.png'
 seoDescription: >-
-              Lincolnshire is the UK location of choice for companies in high-growth, future-focused industry sectors.
+              Lincolnshire is the UK location of choice for investing businesses in high-growth industry sectors.
 Invest Lincolnshire helps businesses to relocate, start-up or expand in Lincolnshire - more quickly, efficiently, and cost-effectively.
 prefooterimage: entrance-pre-footer-graphic.png

 hero:
   display: true
   heading: 'Invest in the UK.
 Invest in Lincolnshire'
   blurb: >-
-         Lincolnshire is the UK location of choice for companies in high-growth, future-focused industry sectors.
+         Lincolnshire is the UK location of choice for investing businesses in high-growth industry sectors.
 Invest Lincolnshire helps businesses to relocate, start-up or expand in Lincolnshire - more quickly, efficiently, and cost-effectively.
   heroImg: '5-shapes-with-grad.png'

 entrancesupport: